 What is in it for me?

-If you attend SI sessions regularly, chances are you’ll earn a better grade.
+If you attend ET sessions regularly, chances are you’ll earn a better grade.
 You’ll have developed a better understanding of course content as well as more effective ways of studying.
 This will help you in other classes as well.

 For more information contact:

 Office of Student Success